-CISSO has also continued to support national training around the Risk Matrix 2000 / Stable & Acute 2007 risk assessment tools and MF:MC facilitator training.
-Training has used a blended model of online resource packs; virtual delivery and face-to-face.
+CISSO has also continued to support national training around working with people with sexual offending.
+This Community Justice Scotland coordinated training takes a tiered approach starting with the delivery of a 1-day introductory course (Introduction to Sexually Harmful Behaviour), which may be followed by training in specialist risk assessment tools (the Risk Matrix 2000 / Stable & Acute 2007) as well as MFMC case-manager / facilitator training.
+Training has used a blended model of online resource packs, virtual delivery and face-to-face.
 It is anticipated that this blended model of delivery will allow for more flexible training events in the future.
-Work is now progressing towards resuming other training events, including the Introduction to Sexually Harmful Behaviour 1-day course and MF:MC case-manager training.